 Motivational Interviewing is a non-confrontational method of counseling and psychotherapy that takes a collaborative, accepting approach to helping clients engage in treatment.
 The counselor “meets the client where she is,” applying different techniques and lines of questioning that correspond to the client’s level of insight into her substance abuse problem, and her readiness to change.
 The counselor looks to connect with what motivates the client for change, and what the client's ever-evolving goals are.

-I sometimes encourage my clients to use a workbook such as Responsible Drinking: A Moderation Management Approach for Problem Drinkers in conjunction with psychotherapy.
-This can be very helpful as we explore the role of substance abuse in the client's life, and set concrete goals for moderation or abstinence.
+I often encourage my clients to use a workbook such as Responsible Drinking: A Moderation Management Approach for Problem Drinkers or How to Change Your Drinking in conjunction with psychotherapy.
+This can be very helpful as we explore the role of substance use in the client's life, and set concrete goals for moderation or abstinence.

 12-step and self-help programs

-Below are brief descriptions of and links to some self-help programs for substance abuse.
+Below are brief descriptions and links to some self-help programs for substance misuse.
 While AA is most accessible in terms of the sheers numbers of meetings and meeting locations offered daily, other self-help programs offer unique philosophies, styles, and objectives that appeal to different people.

 Alcoholics Anonymous http://www.aa.org